EstaniPP/CILevelCreator/README.md

 # Color Inc Level Creator

 This is small project made for PipPop!
-Studios and it's to create levels for the Color Inc game with an interactive user interface that has a download button that downloads a txt file with the json structure of the level.
+Studios and it's to create levels for the Color Inc game with an interactive user.
+This app allows user to login, create, delete and download Color Inc levels.

+Levels and authentication are all managed by Firebase.

 ## Technologies